fantik11/TrustTunnel/bench/README.md

 The benchmark consists of 3 isolated parts:

 * `remote-side` - acts as HTTP and iperf servers for the benchmark
-* `middle-box` - acts as a VPN endpoint host, either WireGuard or AdGuard
+* `middle-box` - acts as a VPN endpoint host, either WireGuard or TrustTunnel
 * `local-side` - acts as a benchmark running host, can establish tunnels to the server residing on the remote side through the VPN endpoint